- ADMISSIONS & AID

 COMMUNICATION WITH FAMILY AND FRIENDS

-In the event of an illness, crime, or emergency while on the program, students should immediately contact their academic director or other appropriate staff member with all relevant details.
-Students should not give phone numbers of host families, academic directors, or other program staff to family and friends at home without the specific permission of the people involved.
-In an emergency, SIT Study Abroad needs to have the ability to rapidly communicate with staff on-site and phones need to remain clear for this purpose.
-Parents, relatives, and friends needing to urgently contact a student while on a program should do so through the SIT Office of Student Affairs in Brattleboro, Vermont, where a staff member can contact the academic directors and/ or other program staff.
+In the event of an illness, crime, or emergency while on the program, students should immediately contact their academic/program director, program chair, or other appropriate staff member with all relevant details.
+Students should not give phone numbers of host families, academic/program directors, program chairs, or other program staff to family and friends at home without the specific permission of the people involved.
+In an emergency, SIT needs to have the ability to rapidly communicate with staff on site, and phones need to remain clear for this purpose.
+Parents, relatives, and friends who need to urgently contact a student while on a program should do so through the SIT Office of Student Health, Safety, and Wellbeing, where a staff member can contact the academic directors/program directors, program chairs, and other program staff.
 The 24/7 emergency number is 1.802.258.3366

 COMMUNICATION WITH HOME INSTITUTIONS

-SIT Study Abroad partners with all of our sending institutions.
-Therefore, we regularly share information about your health and safety with your study abroad office throughout your experience.
-For example, should you experience an illness that requires treatment at a medical facility, we are likely to let your school know about this as SIT shares responsibility around your well-being with your home institution.
+SIT partners closely with all of our sending institutions.
+SIT will consistently share critical information about your health and safety with your study abroad office throughout your experience.
+For example, should you experience an illness that requires treatment at a medical facility, we are likely to let your school know about this as SIT shares responsibility for your well-being with your home institution.